owanturist/react-hook-window/README.md

 startSpace: number
 ```

-A space in pixels before the first rendered item required to reserve instead of rendering items outisde of a visible area.
+Space in pixels before the first rendered item.
 It represents either top space for vertical or left space for horizontal [layouts][todo].
-Take a look at an illustration in the ["How does it work"][todo] section.
+Take a look at an illustration in the ["Usage"][todo] section.

 ### `UseWindowedListResult.endSpace`